krakhit/Chern-Simons-Matter-Theories-/README.md

 4. The first paper where we did the computation of exact four point correlators of N=1 superfields to all orders in coupling, computed the S matrices, and rigorously demonstrated he duality by mapping bosonic S matrices and fermionic S matrices. https://arxiv.org/abs/1505.06571

+On the software side: I am sure that the existing Grassmann package can be enhanced significantly to do much more symbolic manipulations with susy in mathematica, similar to applying variational techniques on software such as Cadabra.